 Cookies that we commonly use are listed below.
 This list is not exhaustive, but describes the main reasons we typically set cookies.

 We provide the ability to choose which cookies you accept while browsing our site.
-To update your cookie preferences for OneDeck, please click the following button.
+To update your cookie preferences for OneDeck, please click here

 You can delete cookies already stored on your computer; for example: